sscopazzi/SeaLabMOS/README.md

-# SeaLabCTD
+# SeaLabMOS
-Everything you need to know to make an Arduino-based CTD from scratch with no experience and basic tools.
+Modular oceanographic systems using consumer-off-the-shelf parts with no prior experience and basic tools.

 ## Version Two (Work Ongoing)
 Research is ongoing for version two.
 It will be presented at MTS Great Lakes in 2025.
-If curious please check out [my website's page](https://www.sophiescopazzi.com/projects/sealabctd) about it for some other words.
+If curious please check out [my website's page](https://www.sophiescopazzi.com/projects/sealabmos) about it for some other words.

 ### Base Datalogger Hardware